 Getting the Buildbot Source if you'd like to take a look or help develop it.

-Since every additional configuration that closes the tree has a cost for all the developers to maintain it, there are some guidelines for new additions to the main waterfall:
+Since every additional configuration that closes the tree has a cost for all the developers to maintain it, there are some guidelines for new botsto the main waterfall and commit queue:

 If a configuration has tests that depend on code in other repositories, then it could have its own buildbot master.
 The team responsible for a separate configuration would sheriff that separate tree.
 Teams would generally find it more maintainable to have a configuration on the main Chromium tree that observes the above guidelines, even if it only contains a subset of the full code and tests.
 Whenever a regression is found that only reproduces on the separate team's Buildbot master, the separate team's goal should be to write a regression test that runs on the main Chromium waterfall to catch those failures in Chromium, too.